junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "I still prefer calling it ABD -- Angel Black Death," Dean chimes in.

-"Fine, this ABD," Sam corrects conformably, frowning deeply at him.
+"Fine, this ABD," Sam corrects himself conformably, frowning deeply at him.
 "How do we fix it?"

 Dean glares back.
 "Don't look at me, I don't know jack squat about angel biology, how the hell are we gonna play doctor?"